Military Base Visitor Background Check (Don’t Step on Base Before This)

 Anyone who has an outstanding warrant will also be prohibited from entry.

-How Far Back Does A Military Base Background Check Go?
+How Far Back Does a Military Base Background Check Go?

 Is it true that the military conducts a military base visitor background check?
 Yes.
 And the length of time that the check can go back depends on the level of security required for the person.
 A visitor pass typically checks the past five years.

-For example, for someone who needs high level security, the background check process can take months and include personal interviews.
+For example, for someone who needs high-level security, the background check process can take months and include personal interviews.
 It can examine a person’s entire life.

-For lower level security approval, the background check will likely examine all adult records, but also may examine juvenile ones as well, depending on the situation.
+For lower-level security approval, the background check will likely examine all adult records, but also may examine juvenile ones as well, depending on the situation.

 But, regardless, the following areas will be examined on any military base background check.
 Here’s what they will look for on the check.2